blg002/ee-boilerplate/README.md

 # EE2 Framework
 A basic framework for a new EE2 install including template files, add-ons and a map of CP settings.

-I'd recommend trying to create an 'Alpha' install with these components who can pull from for each new install.
+Note: Much of what's found here is probably highly-pointed to *my* needs, fell free to fork and customize away.
+Also, I'd recommend trying to create an 'Alpha' install with these components, who you can pull from, for each new install.
 This will save you the time of manually doing this work.

 ## Template Files
-The files can be found at `/system/expressionengine/templates/` upload then [sync](http://expressionengine.com/user_guide/cp/design/templates/synchronize_templates.html).
+These files can be found at `[/system/expressionengine/templates/defaul_site/](https://github.com/blg002/ee-framework/tree/master/system/expressionengine/templates/default_site)`.
+Upload then [sync](http://expressionengine.com/user_guide/cp/design/templates/synchronize_templates.html).

-I still need to clean these up a bit.

 ## Add-ons
+The commercial add-ons are not included for obvious reasons, but I do provide hand links!

-The files can be found at `/system/expressionengine/third_party/` while the theme files are at `/themes/third_party/` with the exception of the Solspace themes files at `/themes/solspace_themes/`.
+These files can be found at `[/system/expressionengine/third_party/](https://github.com/blg002/ee-framework/tree/master/system/expressionengine/third_party)` while the theme files are at `[/themes/third_party/](https://github.com/blg002/ee-framework/tree/master/themes/third_party)`, with the exception of the Solspace themes files at `[/themes/solspace_themes/](https://github.com/blg002/ee-framework/tree/master/themes)`.

 ### C.R.E.A.M.
 * [Structure](http://devot-ee.com/add-ons/structure) ($65)